-Are you working with optimization problems in economic modeling and lacking tools for finding the global optima instead of local optima?
+Are you working with optimization problems in economic modelling and lacking tools for finding the global optima instead of local optima?
 This course focuses on novel evolutionary optimization methods, such as genetic, memetic and bacterial-memetic algorithms, which are the cutting-edge methods to provide additional tools for evolutionary optimization and for finding the global optima.
 You will learn about these methods from Dr. Krisztián Balázs, Széchenyi István University in Győr, Hungary, and Adj.
 Prof. Vesa Niskanen, University of Helsinki, Finland, who has a long international career in computational intelligence.

 The course provides lectures and exercises in computer environment (using Matlab, Excel and R softwares).
 The methods are studied both from theoretical and practical standpoints, and applied in e.g. regression and time series analysis.
 The course is excellent for PhD students in economics and working with especially agricultural-related research questions, but beneficial also for other research fields.

 The lectures are held at the University of Helsinki Viikki Campus, but distant participation is also possible via Adobe Connection online conference system.

 The traditional optimization methods have certain limitations.
 For example, it is typical for them that they can only provide local optima.
 They also often presuppose such mathematical features as continuity and differentiability for their optimizing functions.
 Novel evolutionary optimization methods can find the global optima in optimization.
 They are also more robust concerning the mathematical restrictions and thus more applicable in this respect.